Frequently Asked Questions

 What happens during the Administrative Meeting?

 The Administrative Meeting is an opportunity to give you (as an official representative for the Registered Campus Organization) an opportunity to respond to the allegations, and if found responsible, to be advised of the possibility of sanctions.
 At the Administrative Meeting, the appointed Student Conduct Officer will:

 - Inform you of the specific allegations made against the Registered Campus Organization

 - Indicate the applicable University policy(ies) or campus regulations alleged to have been violated

 - Make a reasonable effort, as permissible under federal and state law, to comply with your requests for access of documents relevant to the case

-- Give you the opportunity to respond to the charges and evidence you the Registered Campus Organization
+- Give you, the Registered Campus Organization, the opportunity to respond to the charges and review evidence of the alleged violation(s)

 At the conclusion of the Administrative Meeting(s), the appointed Student Conduct Officer may conclude that no violation has occurred and therefore, that no further action is warranted.
 If, however, the appointed Student Conduct Officer determines that a policy violation has occurred based on the preponderance of the evidence, sanctions will be imposed.